 National Puzzle Day on January 29th

-Five Fun Facts about Puzzles
+Five Facts about Puzzles

 • The world’s first jigsaw puzzle, created by John Spilsbury in the 1760s, was originally designed to teach children geography.